wiertz/homiebox/README.md

 A music player controlled by nfc/rfid, e.g. for building a music box for children

 ## Motivation
 My motivation was to create a music box for children that runs on a raspberry pi, uses nfc cards to start albums and gpio buttons to control playback.
 It is inspired by commercial projects such as toniebox and by open source projects such as [phoniebox](http://phoniebox.de)/[RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID).
-It differs from commercial solutions by being free and open source, and from other open source projects by maintaining a simple code structure fully based on nodejs.
+It differs from commercial solutions by being free and open source, and from the mentioned open source projects by maintaining a simple code structure fully based on nodejs.

 ## Architecture
 Homiebox functions as a client to the python based music player deamon 'mopidy'.
 By default it assumes that mopidy is running on the same machine.
 It allows to control playback by an rfid/nfc reader and gpio buttons.
 On reading an rfid/nfc key, it plays tracks contained in a local folder.
 The codebase is structured as follows: